VectorEngineering/vector-protobuf-definitions/documentation/autogen/markdown/Apis/LeadScraperServiceApi.md

 <a name="listAccounts"></a>
 # **listAccounts**
-> ListAccountsResponse listAccounts(pageSize, pageToken, filter)
+> ListAccountsResponse listAccounts(pageSize, pageNumber, filter)

 List all accounts